dcmri/dcmri/docs/source/generated/examples/tutorials/plot_aif.rst

-.. image-sg:: /generated/examples/tutorials/images/sphx_glr_plot_aif_002.png
+.. image-sg:: /generated/examples/tutorials/images/sphx_glr_plot_aif_004.png
    :alt: plot aif
-   :srcset: /generated/examples/tutorials/images/sphx_glr_plot_aif_002.png
+   :srcset: /generated/examples/tutorials/images/sphx_glr_plot_aif_004.png
    :class: sphx-glr-single-img

 ..
-GENERATED FROM PYTHON SOURCE LINES 147-148
+GENERATED FROM PYTHON SOURCE LINES 157-158

-We can test this hypothesis more quantitatively by fitting the population AIF to an aorta model.
-Since the Aorta model `Aorta` predicts signals rather than concentrations, we need to first convert the concentrations to signals:
+We can investigate this more quantitatively by fitting the population AIF to an aorta model.
+Since the `Aorta` model predicts signals rather than concentrations, we need to first convert the concentrations to signals:

 ..
-GENERATED FROM PYTHON SOURCE LINES 148-155
+GENERATED FROM PYTHON SOURCE LINES 158-165

 .. code-block:: Python